Fostering Engagement

 Scott lists many groups that have been shrinking (scouts, bowling leagues, labor unions) does anyone know of civic organizations that are growing?
 Does anyone else have suggestions of how to help people participate in their communities civically?

-6 replies on “Fostering Engagement”
+6 responses to “Fostering Engagement”

 So for me the money quote is “Increasing diversity, as Putnam’s recently released study shows, decreases interpersonal and communal trust, even among people that are most alike, resulting in people drawing inward and away from social connections.
 The tendency increases with population density.”